cymcsg/UltimateAndroid/README.md

 Demo is rely on appcompat and the UltimateAndroid, you can change CONFIGURATION in your IDES etc.

 ###Quick Setup（Basic Usage）
-1.If this is the first time for you to use the framework, you can use CommonApplication as your Application of Android app or just let your custom application extends CommonApplication.
+1.The normal way library and the gradle library are in different folders.
+If this is the first time for you to use the framework, you can use CommonApplication as your Application of Android app or just let your custom application extends CommonApplication.

 2.UltimateAndroid  depends on appcompat.
 UltimateAndroidUi  depends on UltimateAndroid.And the DemoOfUi is depends on UltimateAndroidUi.
 As the function of View Injection which use ButterKnife,you should config your IDE before you can compile the project.***Most of  IDEs require additional configuration in order to enable annotation processing for Butter Knife, or you can see [IntelliJ IDEA Configuration for Butter Knife ][101] or [Eclipse Configuration for butter Knife][102].***